 This course focuses on writing about and discussing literature from outside the United States or England.
 The content of the course varies from semester to semester and may survey a particular time period and/or region; explore a genre of literature across times or regions; or thematically investigate world literatures.
-(Prerequisites: ENG 102/107/110 or consent of the instructor)
+(Prerequisites: ENG 102 or ENG 121 or ENG/HON 107) (Fall or Spring))